codsen/codsen/packages/object-merge-advanced/README.md

 - null
 - undefined doesn't trump anything

 The idea is, we strive to retain as much info as possible after merging.
-For example, you'd be better off with a non-empty string that with an empty array or boolean.
+For example, you'd be better off with a non-empty string than with an empty array or boolean.

 **That's what this library does**